ecbc0/note-math/item_en/set-theory_en.typ

 But potentially infinite time can be used to achieve "potential infinity"

+Assuming that the upper limit of memory is infinite but the memory occupied in each cycle is limited, the program has infinite possible inputs, which is also a potential infinite

 However, there are even sets with an #link(<uncountable>)[uncountable] number of elements. *Example*
 - the set of all subset of $ℕ$, $Subset(ℕ)$
 - all function from $ℕ$ to itself, $ℕ -> ℕ$